sthiede/Comparative_Genomics/day2_afternoon/README.md

 sum(rowSums(pg_matrix > 0) < 4 & rowSums(pg_matrix > 0) > 0)
 ```

->vi.
-What types of genes are unique to a given genome?
+- What types of genes are unique to a given genome?

 So far we have quantified the core and accessory genome, now lets see if we can get an idea of what types of genes are core vs. accessory.
 Lets start by looking at those genes present in only a single genome.